jurajtrappl/rust-book-playground/README.md

 # rust-book-playground

-This is where I train Rust.
+I'm learning Rust language from the book *The Rust Programming Language, by Steve Klabnik and Carol Nichols, with contributions from the Rust Community*.
+Here is where I train.